 5. Jon Kabat Zinn (Author of Wherever You Go There You Are)

 Jon Kabat Zinn is not as famous as some of the other self help gurus on this list.
 But don’t let that phase you.

 This guy’s done more for spirituality in the West than nearly anyone.

-He’s famous for bringing the Zen practice of Mindfulness Meditation to the West.
+He’s famous for bringing the Zen meditations to the West.